 - Essential strategies

-The current state of travel advertising
+The current state of travel marketing campaigns

 The good news is the green shoots of recovery are already appearing.
-After spending the best part of a year stuck in their homes, people want to travel again, even if it’s only domestically to begin with.
+After spending the best part of a year stuck in their homes, people want to travel again, even if it’s only domestically, to begin with.

 There’s no escaping the fact that travel in a post-pandemic world is now a harder sell.
-It’s why the need for travel marketing campaigns with powerful, emotive storytelling that tugs on the heart strings, captures a sense of adventure and creates a compelling experience has never been greater.
+It’s why the need for travel marketing campaigns with powerful, emotive storytelling that tugs on the heartstrings, captures a sense of adventure and creates a compelling experience has never been greater.

 Right now, travel marketing campaigns and ads need to go further than they have previously.
 Marketers need to get even more savvy in terms of delivering the right message to the right people at the right time – and they need to do it at speed and scale.